CONTEMPORARY SYNCHRONIES

 Curated by Marcella Beccaria, Chiara Gatti, and Lorenzo Respi

-Friday, March 27, 2026, online from 9:30 AM (CET, UTC+1)
+Friday, March 27, 2026, online

 Free participation, upon registration

-Curated by Marcella Beccaria, Chiara Gatti, and Lorenzo Respi, the 2026 Study Day addresses one of the most relevant themes in contemporary museological debate: moving beyond rigid chronologies and disciplinary boundaries in favor of a synchronic, layered, and relational approach to collections and cultural heritage.
+Curated by Marcella Beccaria, Chiara Gatti, and Lorenzo Respi, the 2026 Study Day addressed one of the most relevant themes in contemporary museological debate: moving beyond rigid chronologies and disciplinary boundaries in favor of a synchronic, layered, and relational approach to collections and cultural heritage.

 In recent decades, contemporary art museums and cultural institutions more broadly have undergone profound transformations affecting their mission, curatorial practices, exhibition strategies, and relational approaches.
 One of the most emblematic aspects of this change is the increasing openness to dialogue between artistic languages from different historical periods, particularly archaeology, ancient, modern, and contemporary art.